 Use coconut milk the same day — make it fresh each time.
 Grate fresh coconut and blend with a little warm water.
 Squeeze to get the rich first extraction.
 Add more water, re-blend and squeeze again to get a thinner second extraction.
 Strain.

 The sweltering days of summer are ideal for cooking — and cooling — with coconut.
-We hope you will try different ways to enjoy this nourishing, cooling food.
+Explore different ways of enjoying this nourishing, cooling food, starting with our Ayurvedic recipe blog.